noscripter/dbushell.com/src-markdown/blog/2016-07-new-origins.md

 Originally I had decided to only save source files in the repo (not the compiled build).
 Going forward I’m committing the build directory.
 Sometimes I just want to checkout an older project and see it in the browser without having to install dependencies and run build tasks.

 I’ve removed all tasks and intermediate stages for JavaScript and images.
 Now they only exist in `./build/assets/`.
 I’ve found that such tasks were overcomplicating the matter.
 This is especially true when my clients have their own deployment process that minifies and combines JavaScript.
-My efforts are often redundant.
+My efforts were redundant.
 Intermediate versions of images were also wasteful because the original source is usually a PSD backed up elsewhere.

 Finally, I’ve really cut back on the “opinionated CSS”.
 There’s almost no design.
 Just pure CSS patterns.
 Well there is a little design, but it follows my personal conventions and patterns I find common enough to warrant inclusion.